 Tell us of your childhood influences that helped in the development of your ever curious creative mind.
 When did you first feel the yearning of becoming a visual storyteller and thus learn the nuances of photography?

-Playing with complexities of time, being both in the past and the present which affected me deeply helps incorporating a degree of neurosis into my photography.
+Playing with complexities of time, being both in the past and the present which affected me deeply helps to incorporate a degree of neurosis into my photography.
 This has convinced me to use photography as a means to produce art.

 Quoting William Shakespeare from Hamlet we may say, ‘Clothes maketh the man’.
 In the context of your work, ‘Me, She and Others’ as the outfit changes how does the person inside alter?